AkatsuyaTheOne/gaimu/game/docs/README.md

 ## Project Structure

-The project has been organized into a clean modular directory structure:
+The project has been organized into a clean domain-driven directory structure:

 ```
 game/